chijosh/fe-challenge/README.md

 &nbsp;

 ## The rules
-You have one week to complete the task at your own pace.
+* You have one week to complete the task at your own pace.

-Please avoid a single commit at the end, we are also interested in the commit history :)
+* Please avoid a single commit at the end, we are also interested in the commit history :)

-The visualization above is just a suggestion, it's up to you to implement it according to your imagination
+* The visualization above is just a suggestion, it's up to you to implement it according to your imagination

-Try to work through the tasks in their order and refine the final result with each new requirement
+* Try to work through the tasks in their order and refine the final result with each new requirement

-You can use libraries, but maybe we ask why exactly this one
+* You can use libraries, but maybe we ask why exactly this one

-Typescript is mandatory
+* Provide your code as a runnable application in the repository

-Provide your code as a runnable application in the repository
+* Typescript is mandatory

 &nbsp;
 &nbsp;